knolleary/knolleary.github.io/_posts/2019-03-21-moving-node-red-to-a-monorepo.md

 image: /blog/content/2019/03/packages.png
 ---

-_**Subtitle:** How we torn apart the internals of Node-RED and glued it back together without users knowing._

 There are two logical parts of Node-RED; the runtime where flows run and the editor where flows are edited.
 Ever since the start of the project, these two parts have been bundled together in a single blob of npm module.